 Near death experiences are wondrous experiences.
-They are real experiences.
+They are also real experiences.
 People reporting these experiences are not insane.
 They truly have undergone a profound, and even life-changing experience.
 Moreover, near death experiences appear to prove the reality of an immaterial and immortal human soul, apparently provide a vision of a life after death, and even seem to provide proof of religious beliefs.
 But are near death experiences truly proof of life after death, the reality of a human soul, or religious beliefs?
+Or are they hallucinations as is suggested by the humorous statement of the angel in the picture?
 This website examines the near death experience to answer these questions.

 This page is rather extensive, so here is an index to move to different parts of the page.